cvghivebrain/Sonic1sq/README.md

 ## Bugfixes
 * Spikes no longer kill Sonic immediately after losing rings.
 Add $80 to the subtype to restore the original lethal behaviour.
-* Mirrored sprites are no longer misaligned by 1 pixel.
+* Sonic's mirrored sprites are no longer misaligned by 1 pixel.
 This was most obvious when pushing a wall to the left.
-(TODO)
 * Scrolling to the left is limited to 16 pixels per frame, as it previously was only when scrolling right.
 * Sonic is no longer killed by the screen not scrolling down fast enough.
 This was a problem on the S-tunnels in Green Hill Zone.